 6. You don’t set boundaries

 You don’t know when to say “No”.
 A lack of boundaries causes vulnerability and opens you up to hurt.
-This often leads to others walking all over you.
+Consequently, this often leads to others walking all over you.

 7. You do a lot for other people